Business valuation

 When to use a Certified Summary Valuation

-Certified Summary Reports are typically 65 pages in length and provide a condensed version of the information provided in a Certified Detailed Valuation Report.
+Certified Summary Reports are typically 65 pages long and provide a condensed version of the information in a Certified Detailed Valuation Report.

-Summary reports can be easily read to quickly understand the valuation of the company.
-Ideal for acquisitions, divestitures, IRS submissions, partner disputes, and bank loan reports when substantiating information is needed to be presented to third parties.
+Summary reports are easy to read and help readers quickly understand the company’s valuation.
+They are ideal for acquisitions, divestitures, IRS submissions, partner disputes, and bank loan reports when substantiating information must be presented to third parties.

 To view a sample Certified Summary Valuation, click here.